 2. Organisation

-At Dawpool, we follow the guidelines contained within the document 'Wirral Council Guidance for Educational Visits and Offsite Activity 2012.'
-The school uses 'EVOLVE' the LA planning tool, which allows staff to plan and submit visits for approval by the Educational Visits Co-ordinator (EVC) and Head Teacher.
+At Dawpool, we use the LA planning tool, 'EVOLVE', which allows staff to plan and submit visits for approval by the Educational Visits Co-ordinator (EVC) and Head Teacher.

 The Educational Visits Coordinator (EVC) is Mrs R. Heron.